-This gluten-free okonomiyaki is a healthy twist on the savory Japanese cabbage pancake, which is a popular street food in Japan.
+This gluten free okonomiyaki is a healthy twist on the savory Japanese cabbage pancake, which is a popular street food in Japan.
 Gluten free, grain free, soy free…nothing but good for you, healthy, ingredients!
 Topped with bacon, scallions, and spicy mayo for an extra kick.

 They serve their okonomiyaki with some different topping options - it automatically comes with the spicy Sriracha mayo, but you can add a fried egg, crumbled bacon, or even candied bacon on top - and if you're feeling ambitious, you can go for all three.

 Don't get me wrong -I love some candied bacon.
 And I'm all about finding balance.
 But I've learned over the years that my body is much happier when I go gluten free, and I want to eat these cabbage pancakes all day, erryday.

 So, I decided to attempt my hand at a paleo okonomiyaki recipe.
 It took me quite a few tries, and like most of my recipe testing scenarios, I was a bit sick of okonomiyaki by the time I was done, but I finally got it nailed down.